MeadowlarkDAW/project-board/README.md

 This repository is responsible for hosting the kanban-style project management system for [Meadowlark] and parts of [RustyDAW], an open-source Digital Audio Workstation project.

+- The [Meadowlark Project Board] for tracking development of the core DAW.
+(Note we are currently not accepting code contributions to the core project until things are more fleshed out and less "experimental".
+However, we will be accepting contributions to any DSP since that can easily be delegated and developed in parallel).
+- The [RustyDAW Plugins Project Board] for tracking development of the DSP and various plugins for use with the [RustyDAW] project (and by extension [Meadowlark]).

 *(I'm not a fan of how GitHub Projects assigns every task as an "issue" in that repository and clutters up the issues tab.
 So I'm using this repository as a dedicated place to hold all of the generated issues instead.)*

 # Get Involved